Plagiarism and Academic Misconduct

 In addition to the guidance on the University webpages, the Faculty provides training in the meaning and avoidance of plagiarism in the Information Hub for Undergraduates Moodle course.
 In each year of study, students are required to sign and submit a declaration to confirm that they have seen these resources and are aware of the University policy on academic misconduct.

-2. Faculty of History: discipline-specific guidance
+2. Faculty of History: discipline-specific guidance (all assessments)

 - quoting directly another person’s language, data or illustrations and suggesting, directly or indirectly, that it is original work by the author